 Note 1: 8 ounces of prepared walnut butter can be substituted for nuts.

-Note 2: Any sweetener equivalent to about 1 cup of sugar can be used in place of the sweeteners listed.
+Note 2: Any sweetener equivalent to about 1/2 cup of sugar can be used in place of both sweeteners listed.